-About ten candidates compete for s single seat in the Iraqi parliament in the disputed territories which will witness fierce competition especially in Ninewa.
+About ten candidates compete for each single seat in the Iraqi parliament in the disputed territories where fierce competition is expceted especially in Ninewa province.

 The Independent High Electoral Commission IHEC in Iraq has determined the numbers for each nominee for the upcoming October parliamentary elections in a draw on July 7th.

 Iraqi parliament has changed the election system from provinces into electoral districts where 19 provinces are divided into 83 electoral districts.
 Out of 40 million population, 25 million eligible voters run to the ballots to elect only 329 members into Iraqi parliament out of 3,234 nominees.

 The province of Ninewa has 31 seats in the Iraqi parliament, 8 for women and 4 for the minorities.
 Over 2,330,000 voters choose out of 401 nominees.

 Qasim Mohammed, director of Ninewa IHEC office, said the draw for numbers was by a machine not manual.

 140 stations were allocated for registration and update of documents of Ninewa voters and 750 ballot stations for October 10th elections.

 Decline in number of candidates in Kirkuk

 About 1.011 voters in Kirkuk nominate 12 candidates to Iraqi parliament, three of it for women plus a seat for the Christian community.

 Out of 130 competitors, 33 of them are women divided into the three electoral districts and 315 ballot stations.